Klio7/rsschool-cv/cv.md

 ## Code example:

-Write Number in Expanded Form
+Write Number in Expanded Form.

 You will be given a number and you will need to return it as a string in Expanded Form.

 For example:

 expandedForm(70304).
 Should return ‘70000 + 300 + 4’

 ```